glkwhr/anno1800helper/README.md

   - You can adjust factory amount (or efficiency), the corresponding efficiency (or amount) will be updated accordingly (for current population)

 ### Mobile Optimized (ish)
 There have been some great tools with the similar functionality, but few of them is optimized for mobile devices.
-Because one of the major purposes for this project is that I want to use my smartphone or tablet to do the calculation while playing the game.
+Because one of the major purposes for this project is to use smartphone or tablet to do the calculation while playing the game.

 #### View on Smartphone
 ![smartphone_demo2](https://user-images.githubusercontent.com/4232536/56775117-7948dc80-677a-11e9-8243-49e3627ebd41.gif)